permafuture/permafuture/works.md

 layout: page
 ---

- Some of my creations can be experienced through your computer.
-I like to name them using CAPITAL LETTERS.
+Most of the things I build can't be viewed through your computer, but some can.
 Here is a sampling:

 _____